Redk96/docs/angel.md

-# ... headline tbd ...

-$Angel is a social currency that is backed by community supported launches from Ben’s trusted and fair project launcher model, embodying fair and distributed cap tables for the projects our community love.
+Social currency for Launcher: $Angel
+Proposal:
+Create an Information Exchange Platform for token Launches.
+Trading Interface> AMM pools> Community Forum.
+RAPID/LAUNCHER/COMMUNITY

+Angel token Use case:

+permissioned discord acccess to "Dragons Den" for token issuance receive airdrops for projects launched over Angelswap.io deposit ETH in vault for $Angel which gives % share of $Angel.
+Early ETH stakers % share is diluted at a lesser rate than later stakers.. refferals.

+Community Vault holds airdrops of Launched projects ... can divest over AngelSwap... or redeem and divest upon uniswap listing

+Community help to to grow and support their investments before opening of liquidity pools on UNI.

+$Angel is a social engagement and airdrop currency pairing both investors and entrepreneurs looking to raise capital ... a community driven "dragons den"

-There will only ever be a maximum of 10 million $Angels ever created, with the launch value of each $Angel being underpinned by a basket of some of the rarest and sought after initial dex offering tokens  in the industry ("The Vault").
+There will only ever be a maximum of 10 million $Angels ever created, with the value of each $Angel being underpinned by a basket of community certified launches held in the community Vault(s)

-The Vault is only one dimension that defines the value of $Angel as a Social Currency.
-More important to the project is the growth of the community, the growth of $Angel as a brand, and the growth of use cases for $Angel as a Social Currency. i dont want to call it an ETF
+Another dimension to the $Angel's value is the access granted to Defi Prophets Incubator and community investment capital and the growth of $Angel as a brand.

+Staked $Angel Tokens give communtiy members access to voting and community discussion groups and facilitate the issuance of other NFT and independant community pools.
+Of which launches over  Angel swap feed back to all staked $Angel holders

+further iterations on its usecases within the Defi ecosystem